PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-17 07:53:23
+Last updated: 2024-04-17 07:53:57
-Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev
+Random Quote: When life gives you lemonade, make lemons.
+Life will be all like, "What?!" - Phil Dunphy